 "My experience in After Effects could be useful to you.
 I can make motion graphics and am learning rotoscoping."

 You want to offload tedious editing work?
 This is music to editors' ears.
 Hired!

 Can you record Foley AND good at Photoshop?
 Multi-hyphenated creatives are very valuable.
 As I mentioned previously, many production companies are lean and operate like startups.
 So if you can be useful in multiple ways, that's a big plus.

 Experience Over GPA

 I care more about your experience than where you went to school.
 I'll take a candidate that went to community college and has a few short videos to their name over a 4.0 Tisch grad with none.

 Put together a portfolio or reel.
 It can be as simple as a standalone Instagram account.
 Or get a free Vimeo account which lets you make a custom video/portfolio page.
 If you’ve got the money I recommend setting up your own website, but it’s not necessary.

 Listen, don’t expect too much from a single email.
 It’s the cheapest form of communication.
-But if you can reach out to companies en masse, make an impression (not send a form email!) and get eyeballs on your work, you'll have a much better shot.
+But if you can make an impression (not send a form email!) and get eyeballs on your work, you'll have a much better shot.

 Sometimes you get lucky.
 I remember right out of film school a buddy reached out to a production company that happened to need a PA the next day.
 He got the gig, and the next morning he was on set staring Russell Crowe in the eye, shooting an EPK for his film.